Progressively Projected Newton's Method: Conclusion

 \section{Conclusion}

-We introduced Progressively Projected Newton, a direct replacement for Projected Newton that guarantees descent directions while reducing element projections by an order of magnitude.
-Our method can be easily integrated into existing PN-based simulators.
-PPN begins each Newton iteration with the unmodified Hessian and only projects elements incrementally when the linear solver detects indefiniteness, guided by a residual-driven tolerance that is adapted across iterations.
+We introduced Progressively Projected Newton, a direct replacement for Projected Newton \ch{in dynamic simulations} that guarantees descent directions while reducing element projections by an order of magnitude and improving convergence.
+PPN begins each Newton iteration with the unmodified Hessian and only projects elements incrementally when the linear solver detects indefiniteness, guided by a residual-driven tolerance that adapts across iterations.

-Extensive experimentation on dynamic simulations of deformable solids, shells, frictional contact, and rigid bodies demonstrate that PPN consistently performs 90\% fewer projections, reduces the number of Newton iterations by up to 50\% compared to PN, and achieves speedups up to $\times 2.5$ in relation to PN and up to $\times 1.5$ over PDN.
+Extensive experiments on dynamic simulations of deformable solids, shells, frictional contact, and rigid bodies demonstrate that PPN consistently performs 90\% fewer projections, decreases the number of Newton iterations by up to 50\% compared to PN, and achieves total simulation speedups of up to $\times 2.5$ relative to PN and up to $\times 1.5$ over PDN.
+Hence, PPN stands out as the most efficient method among the three for robustly handling indefiniteness in second-order optimization time integration.